Lower School Counseling

 • Student Support Team

 The Lower School Counseling Program offers consultation for teachers and parents to analyze the ways that individual students learn and succeed at Wesleyan.
-This service often occurs through the SST (Student Support Team) process.
+This service often occurs through the SAS (Supporting All Students) process.
 A support team may be initiated by parents, teachers, or faculty members.
-Teachers meet once a month with Nancy Jones, the Lower School Counselor and SST Coordinator, for a general SST meeting.
+Teachers meet once a month with Nancy Jones, lower school dean of counseling and student services, for SAS meetings.
 The lower school principal often attends these meetings.

 We frequently contact parents to obtain additional information or to coordinate additional steps to support each and every student.
 Many parents choose to share information obtained from outside tutors and/or psycho-educational evaluations.
 This is invaluable to us, as we are then able to make the appropriate accommodations based on your child’s specific needs.
 Accommodations may be physical, instructional, or behavioral.
 Accommodations and/or modifications will be available to Wesleyan students who have the following required documentation of learning disabilities: